digitalservicebund/ris-adm-literature/DEVELOPING.md

 🚧 Note: This repository has just been created.
-There's no relevant code whatsoever.

 ---

 # Development / Tech Notes
 Here's what to know from a tech perspective.

-**⚠️ Security note: Do not forget to run the `lefthook` setup below, including the setup of `talisman`.
-This ensures that secrets are cought before reaching the remote repository**
+**⚠️ Security note: Do run the `lefthook` setup below, including the setup of `talisman`.<br> ⚠️ This ensures that secrets are caught before reaching the remote repository**

 ## Git Hooks Setup
 This repository uses Git hooks for